lepture/lepture.com/content/work/2011/vim-velocity-syntax.md

 # Velocity Syntax for VIM

-- summary:
-    Velocity Syntax for VIM, a better replacement for the one on vim.org.
-For people who are using VIM and have to deal with velocity.
 - date: 2011-12-26 23:30
 - category: work
 - github: lepture/vim-velocity
-- tags: vim, Alipay
+- tags: vim, alipay

+Velocity Syntax for VIM, a better replacement for the one on vim.org.
+For people who are using VIM and have to deal with velocity.

 -----------------

 ## Who need this ?

 People who:

 + are using VIM